PBearson/Get-Started-With-ESP32-OTA/README.md

 ## Start the Web Server

-The next step is to start the web server.
+The next step is to start the web server at our Ubuntu VM.
+Ensure that you use a bridged adapter for the Ubuntu VM so that the Ubuntu VM and our IoT kit will be in the same subnet.
 We will use OpenSSL to run a simple HTTPS server on our local machine.
 Since your ESP32 must be able to access this server, you need to ensure your machine is accessible to the local network and does not block traffic to the chosen HTTP port (in my case, it will be 8070).
 For instance, if you are working within a virtual machine (VM) using something like VirtualBox, then you should modify the network settings of your VM to use a bridged adapter rather than NAT (the default).

 At this point, I would advise you to open a separate terminal window, since this is where the server will be running.
 First, make a note of your IP address by running the command ```ifconfig```.
 Navigate to the "server" directory and generate a server keypair and certificate using the command ```openssl req -x509 -newkey rsa:2048 -keyout ca_key.pem -out ca_cert.pem -days 365 -nodes```.
 This will generate an RSA keypair and a self-signed server certificate.
 You will fill out the fields of the certificate.
 The only field that matters is "Common Name", which **must** match the IP address of your local machine (for example, in my case, the Common Name is "192.168.1.169" because that is my IP address).
 To run the server on port 8070 using the server certificate, run ```openssl s_server -WWW -key ca_key.pem -cert ca_cert.pem -port 8070```